scylladb/scylladb/docs/design-notes/compaction_controller.md

 progressing at optimal speed.

 Compactions could be too fast: this could be seen in compaction graphs when compaction was a visible peak.
-While fast compactions are nice, ee take a lot of resources away from the foreground requests to achieve that speed depressing latencies momentaneously.
+While fast compactions are nice, they take a lot of resources away from the foreground requests to achieve that speed depressing latencies momentaneously.
 It would be better to run compactions more slowly in that case, turning the fast peak into a better distributed plateau.